By Amitai B.

 Fifteen years ago, one database was enough to hold all the application’s data.
-Over the years, applications started to collect more and more data, from people, devices, events, etc. The single instance could not hold this amount of data and the throughput of usage, it needed to be scaled.
+Over the years, applications started to collect more and more data, from more people, devices, events, etc. A single database could not hold this amount of data and as usage increased, it needed to be scaled.

 There are two ways to scale a system:

-- Vertical scaling (scale-up) - adding more resources to the computer such as memory, CPUs and network adapters.
+- Vertical scaling (scaling-up) – This is adding more resources to the computer such as memory, CPUs and network adapters.

-- Horizontal scaling (scale-out) - adding more servers with the same or less computing power.
+- Horizontal scaling (scaling-out) – This involves adding more servers with the same or less computing power.

-Because the traditional databases (RDBMS) such as MySQL, Oracle or SQL Server could not scale-out, companies needed to scale them up, by using monster computers that cost a lot of money.
+Because the traditional databases (RDBMS) such as MySQL, Oracle or SQL Server could not scale-out, companies needed to scale them up.
+They did this by using monster computers that cost a lot of money.

 This was the main reason for using NoSQL databases such as MongoDB, Cassandra and others.
 They offered a scale-out solution on commodity hardware which lowered the price.

-But those databases needed to make compromises in order to support scale-out.
+But those databases needed to make compromises in order to support scaling-out.
 To understand those compromises I will describe two concepts, the CAP theorem and ACID.

-- Availability - every request receives a response, without guarantee that it contains the most recent version of the information
+- Availability – Every request receives a response, without a guarantee that it contains the most recent version of the information.

 ACID (Atomicity, Consistency, Isolation, Durability) is a set of properties of database transactions:

 All RDBMS support ACID and support the “C” in the CAP theorem.
 That is why they are so reliable.
-In the other hand, NoSQL databases do not support ACID.
-Some NoSQL such as MongoDB support different model of consistency, usually eventually consistency.
+On the other hand, NoSQL databases do not support ACID.
+Some NoSQL such as MongoDB support a different model of consistency, usually eventually consistency.
 It means that consistency is guaranteed but not in any given time.
-It is fine for many usages but not for other (think about a finance transaction or even the order of comments in a blog post).
+It is fine for many usages but not for others (think about a finance transaction or even the order of comments in a blog post).

 - Use NoSQL database and implement the ACID layer on top of it in the application server.

 Both of the solutions may cause problems.
-Synchronize databases is not an easy job and also to maintain them.
-Develop a transactional layer on for a software developer that is not skilled in this can cause bugs in a very sensitive area of the application, and also hurt the performance.
+To synchronize databases is not an easy job and also to maintain them.
+By Developing a transactional layer for a software developer that is not skilled in this can cause bugs in a very sensitive area of the application, and also hurt the performance.

 This is the background for the invention of NewSQL databases.

-The NewSQL databases come to solve it.
-The term was coined by the 451 Group, in their now famous report, “NoSQL, NewSQL and Beyond”.
-The NewSQL databases support ACID, and they are distributed, can be scale-out, be able to handle large volume of data with great performances.
+The NewSQL databases can solve many issues.
+The term was coined by the 451 Group in their now famous report, “NoSQL, NewSQL and Beyond.”
+The NewSQL databases support ACID, and they are distributed, can scale-out, and be able to handle a large volume of data with great performances.

-- SQL engines - highly optimized storage engines for SQL (MySQL Cluster, Infobright, TokuDB)
+- SQL engines – These are highly optimized storage engines for SQL (MySQL Cluster, Infobright, TokuDB).

-- Transparent sharding - provide a sharding middleware layer to automatically split databases across multiple nodes (ScaleBase).
+- Transparent sharding – This provides a sharding middle ware layer to automatically split databases across multiple nodes (ScaleBase).

-VoltDB is an in-memory database, it is an ACID-compliant RDBMS which uses a shared nothing architecture.
-One of VoltDB designers is Michael Stonebraker, and many concepts of his academic researches such as shared nothing architecture were implemented in this database.
-In his article, “OLTP Through the Looking Glass, and What We Found There”, Stonebraker and his colleges explain why concepts about database architecture that were right at the 70’s, no longer valid now, especially because of the in-memory capability.
+VoltDB is an in-memory database.
+It is an ACID-compliant RDBMS which uses a shared nothing architecture.
+One of VoltDB designers is Michael Stonebraker, and many concepts he derived from his academic research such as shared nothing architecture were implemented in this database.
+In his article, “OLTP Through the Looking Glass, and What We Found There,” Stonebraker and his colleges explain why concepts regarding database architecture that were right at the ’70s are no longer valid, especially because of the in-memory capability.
 He claims that new databases should use new modern architecture that fits today’s challenges.
 VoltDB is built with these concepts.

 VoltDB is an in-memory database what makes it work faster than on-disk databases.
-How can it support ACID, or be be more specific, how can it support durabilty (After the transaction is committed, it is ensured that the data will not be lost).
+How can it support ACID, or to be more specific, how can it support durabilty?
+The latter refers to after the transaction is committed, it is ensured that the data will not be lost.

-There are few ways that in-memory database can support durability:
+There are few ways that in-memory databases can support durability:

-- Non-Volatile DIMM - RAM that its memory is not volatile.
+- Non-Volatile DIMM – RAM that contains non-volatile memory.

 - Non-volatile random access memory (NVRAM) – RAM that is backed up with a battery.

-- High availability - the data is replicated between the nodes, should be combined with other methods to insure safe durability.
+- High availability – The data is replicated between the nodes, and should be combined with other methods to insure safe durability.